 As the cards have been melded, there can be an extension of more consecutive cards.
 This can be done at either end as long as the ace is in any of the directions.
 There can be no more than 14 cards with aces at either end.
 The extension of the group can be done by adding equal rank cards.
 The player needs to dispose of the cards and the other players who still have cards remaining will score penalty points.
 This game requires the player to get the lowest score at the end of the seven series round which will ensure a win.

-The player who has to start playing first in this variant of Rummy game is the one who is left to the dealer.
+The player who has to start playing first in this Rummy game variant is the one who is left to the dealer.
 The game progresses in clockwise direction.

 Every player is allowed to draw a card either from stock pile or discard pile.